-Cost-of-Living Adjustment (COLA) in Retirement, Defined Benefit Component - Same as Plan 2.
+COLA in Retirement, Defined Benefit Component - Same as Plan 2.
 Eligibility and exceptions to COLA effective dates are the same as Plan 1 and Plan 2.

-Cost-of-Living Adjustment (COLA) in Retirement, Defined Contribution Component - Not applicable.
+COLA in Retirement, Defined Contribution Component - Not applicable.

 Disability Coverage - Employees of political subdivisions (including Plan 1 and Plan2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides and employerpaid comparable program for its members.
 Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.